KarelOpsteyn/MuGen/README.md

 The program has 2 main functionalities: It can generate entirely 'random' music, or can generate music on top of an existing bass line. the program will output the result in a MIDI-file.

+for now it is capable of generating music using I, IV, V chords in all keys.

 # Usecase, class and sequence diagrams
 Note that these are not the cleanest of diagrams, but they do the job.